-I'm a woodworker, so for fun, I decided to make some hotspot cases out of some mahogany thinwood I had left over from my woodworking projects, as well as a few other scraps.
-I ended up building a bunch of cases as I experimented with different combinations of RPi boards, batteries, displays, and shapes, before I settled on one design for my shack, a second for the desk where I do a lot of my researching and writing, and a third for mobile.
+I'm a woodworker, so for fun, I decided to make a few hotspot cases out of some mahogany thinwood I had left over from my woodworking projects, as well as a few other scraps.
+I ended up building several cases as I experimented with different combinations of RPi boards, batteries, displays, and shapes, before I settled on one design for my shack, a second for the desk where I do a lot of my research and writing, and a third and fourth for mobile use.